NeerajRaj796/Sport-Scotland-Club-Performance-Analysis-Power-BI-/README.md

-# -Sport-Participation-Club-Performance-Analysis-Power-BI-

-📌 Project Overview
+🏅 Sport Scotland, Membership & Coaching Analysis (Power BI) 📌 Project Overview

-This project was undertaken as a self-initiated data challenge to strengthen my skills in data analysis, Power BI modelling, and data storytelling within the context of public sector sport and physical activity.
+This project was undertaken as a self-initiated Power BI challenge to deepen my skills in data modelling, DAX calculations, and analytical storytelling using real-world public sector data.

-Using publicly available data published by sportscotland, I analysed club membership, participant engagement, and coaching capacity across Scotland over a three-year period.
-The aim was to understand how participation in sport is changing over time, identify patterns across gender, age group, and geography, and present these insights in a clear, decision-focused dashboard.
+Using publicly available data from the sportscotland website, I analysed how sport participation is changing over time across Scotland, focusing on club members, participants, and coaching capacity.
+The report highlights year-on-year (YoY) trends, demographic composition, and geographic variation to support evidence-based decision-making.

 🎯 Context & Data Source

-sportscotland works in partnership with Scottish Governing Bodies (SGBs) to support opportunities for people across Scotland to take part in sport.
+sportscotland works with Scottish Governing Bodies (SGBs) to increase participation in sport across Scotland.
-As part of this, data is collected and published on:
+As part of this, data is published annually covering:

 Club membership